Frequently Asked Questions

-People like to know where all the puzzle has been before it came to them.
-In addition, you can look at the form and make sure the puzzle does not get sent back to any of the previous members before you send it out.
+People like to know where the puzzle has been before it came to them.
+In addition, you can look at the sheet and quickly make sure the puzzle does not get sent back to any of the previous members before you send it out.
 When swapping puzzles locally, the form could be responsible for a new member joining.
-WARNING: if you send the same puzzle back to anyone on that list, or in the DO NOT SEND TO column of the REQUESTED PUZZLES page, you WILL get an infraction and either be required to send a replacement puzzle or lose one of your Quality Rating Points permanently.
+WARNING: if you send the same puzzle back to anyone on that list, or in the DO NOT SEND TO column of the Puzzle Detail page, you WILL get an infraction and either be required to send a replacement puzzle or lose one of your Quality Rating Points permanently.

 What is the transit board?

 This is an exciting new item that is similar to the arrivals/departures board that you would find at an airport.
 It is a great way to see all the activity going on between members.
-It is updated at least twice per day as puzzles pass through sorting stations as reported by the tracking numbers.
+It is updated several times per day as puzzles pass through sorting stations as reported by the tracking numbers.
 It shows the most active members, puzzle swaps currently in progress, and the members who have not returned puzzles.
-A puzzle stays on the transit board until 1 week after it has completed a round trip swap.
+A puzzle stays on the transit board until 5 days after it has completed a round trip swap.
 It is an easy way for members to see if they have any puzzles owed to other members as well.
-If a tracking number is not included, it gives a way for the recipient to log in the puzzle when it arrives.
+If a tracking number is not included, it provides a message for the recipient to advise us when it arrives.

 What are the letters I, D, R, and O on transit board?

 These letters are symbols for the status of the swap.
-I = and Initiated swap, the first half of a new swap, D = is a puzzle Donation, R = stands for a Returned swap, the last leg of the swap.
+I = and Initiated swap, the first half of a new swap, D = is a puzzle Donation, R = stands for a Returned swap, the last leg of the swap, M = Membership Puzzle.
 O = can be many things.
 It can be membership puzzles (a puzzle purchased or included with a membership subscription) that is being sent.
 Usually if they originate in Palm Coast, FL 32135 this is the case.

 What if there is no box for the puzzle?